 The national innovation ecosystem in the Netherlands embeds dynamic and evolving entrepreneurial activities.
 This dynamic entrepreneurial ecosystem, defined by the interplay between businesses, knowledge institutions and policy makers, has created a path for the emergence of a new ‘class’ of companies: knowledge-intensive start-ups that have spun off/out from existing organisations.
 Although we see more knowledge-intensive start-ups emerging in the Netherlands, they seem to face difficulties in scaling up, especially in comparison to other countries such as the United States, Israel or the United Kingdom.
 Why is this the case?

-The Advisory council for science, technology and innovation (Adviesraad voor wetenschap, technologie en innovatie) requested us to investigate Dutch knowledge-intensive start–ups to uncover the (growth) experience of these start–ups within the entrepreneurial ecosystems in which they emerge.
-In this article, we present you the main takeaways of our research.
+The Advisory council for science, technology and innovation (Adviesraad voor wetenschap, technologie en innovatie) asked us to investigate Dutch knowledge-intensive start–ups to uncover the (growth) experience of these start–ups within the entrepreneurial ecosystems in which they emerge.
+In this article, you can find the main takeaways of our research.
 The full research report can be downloaded here and the resulting advice to the House of Representatives (Tweede Kamer) can be found here.

 What are knowledge-intensive startups?

 Knowledge-intensive startups refer to dependent venture foundation, i.e. the spinoff/out of a core technology from an existing organisation.
 In contrast to independently-founded ventures, spinoffs and spinouts are formed as a result of investment in knowledge-intensive activities (e.g. R&D or applied research) by the so-called parent organisations.
 Some spinoff and spinout examples from the Netherlands are:

 - ASML (the semiconductor industry giant), that spun off from Philips (in this case, their corporate parent) in the 1980s